CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_web_with_python.md

 Alternatively, I would open a new branch, locate and fix the bug, after testing merge it back to master.*

 #### How can you move changes from one branch to another in GIT?
+*Make and checkout to a new branch will copy the actual state of the original branch where can be rollback or set back status.
+Rebase or merge bring changes from another branch into the current one.*
 ```git
 git branch checkout <branchname>
 ```